christianhans/sn-gruvbox-dark-theme/README.md

 # sn-gruvbox-dark-theme

 Gruvbox Dark Theme for [Standard Notes](https://standardnotes.org/).
-Based on colors from the [gruvbox Vim theme](https://github.com/morhetz/gruvbox).
+Based on colors from the [gruvbox theme for Vim](https://github.com/morhetz/gruvbox).

 ## Installation